blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/The Hebrew Religion.md

 			- **Tohorot (Purities)** - Keilim, Oholot, Nega'im, Parah, Tohorot, Mikva'ot, Niddah, Makhshirin, Zavim, Tevul Yom, Yadayim, Uktzim
 		-  **Baraita (Outside the Six Orders)**
 	- **Gemara (Discussion and Analysis by Rabbis)**

+**Midrash** refers to early TaNaKh studies, which are not official.
 ## Active Law (Halakha)

 - Mishneh Torah by Rambam (or Maimonides) (12th century legal code which is one of the most organized pillars of Hebrew Legal Code)